Checkpointing

 | docs.langchain.com → | LangGraph ships a BaseCheckpointSaver interface with InMemorySaver, SqliteSaver, and PostgresSaver implementations; compiling a graph with a checkpointer writes a state snapshot at every super-step, keyed by thread_id, and a fresh process resumes by loading the latest checkpoint for that thread. |

-| temporal.io → | Temporal records a complete event history for every workflow execution and recovers from worker crashes by replaying that history on a new worker, short-circuiting Activities (LLM calls, tool invocations) whose results are already journaled — the same primitive Vercel's AI SDK durability plugin uses to make generateText() crash-safe. |
+| temporal.io → | Temporal records a complete event history for every workflow execution and recovers from worker crashes by replaying that history on a new worker, short-circuiting Activities (LLM calls, tool invocations) whose results are already journaled.
+The same primitive backs Vercel's AI SDK durability plugin and makes generateText() crash-safe. |

-| code.claude.com → | The Anthropic Claude Agent SDK persists every session — prompt, tool calls, tool results, responses — to disk under ~/.claude/projects/ as JSONL and exposes resume, continue, and fork options on query() so a process restart on the same machine picks up the conversation with full context intact. |
+| code.claude.com → | The Anthropic Claude Agent SDK persists every session (prompt, tool calls, tool results, responses) to disk under ~/.claude/projects/ as JSONL and exposes resume, continue, and fork options on query() so a process restart on the same machine picks up the conversation with full context intact. |

 Reader gotcha

-Replay-based durable execution requires workflow code to be deterministic — the same input history must yield the same decisions on every replay.
+Replay-based durable execution requires workflow code to be deterministic: the same input history must yield the same decisions on every replay.
 A stray Date.now(), a Math.random(), or an unguarded network call inside the workflow function will diverge from the journaled history on recovery and the runtime will throw a non-determinism error mid-replay.
 Temporal documents this as the cost of admission: side-effecting work must live inside Activities, not in the workflow body. source

 Implementation sketch